form-for/form-for/README.md

 }
 ```

-Any other attributes provided through the `<Field>` tag will also be available through the `props`.

-Here's a simple example:
+Here is a simple component example.

 ```javascript
 // @flow